nixworks/public/news/2011/05/1/index.md

 ##### Pope
 ### [Pope John Paul II is beatified by Pope Benedict XVI in Saint Peter's Square, Rome. ](/news/2011/05/1/pope-john-paul-ii-is-beatified-by-pope-benedict-xvi-in-saint-peter-s-square-rome.md)
-_Context: Pope Benedict XVI, Saint Peter's Square, Pope, Pope John Paul II, beatified, Rome, Italy_
+_Context: Pope Benedict XVI, Pope John Paul II, Pope, Rome, Italy, beatified, Saint Peter's Square_

 ##### William Martin Morris
 ### [Pope Benedict XVI also removes William Martin Morris as the Bishop of the Roman Catholic Diocese of Toowoomba in Australia for allegedly advocating the ordination of women and married priests. ](/news/2011/05/1/pope-benedict-xvi-also-removes-william-martin-morris-as-the-bishop-of-the-roman-catholic-diocese-of-toowoomba-in-australia-for-allegedly-adv.md)
-_Context: Australia, Roman Catholic Diocese of Toowoomba, bishops, William Martin Morris_
+_Context: William Martin Morris, Roman Catholic Diocese of Toowoomba, bishops, Australia_

 ##### Australia
 ### [Australian television personality Karl Stefanovic wins the Gold Logie Award for Most Popular Personality on Australian Television at the Logie Awards of 2011. ](/news/2011/05/1/australian-television-personality-karl-stefanovic-wins-the-gold-logie-award-for-most-popular-personality-on-australian-television-at-the-log.md)
-_Context: Gold Logie Award for Most Popular Personality on Australian Television, Karl Stefanovic, Australia, Logie Awards of 2011_
+_Context: Karl Stefanovic, Gold Logie Award for Most Popular Personality on Australian Television, Logie Awards of 2011, Australia_

 ##### National Association of Head Teachers
 ### [British head teachers vote 99.6 per cent in favour of staging a ballot on a strike over pension cuts in what would be a first national strike by the National Association of Head Teachers (NAHT). ](/news/2011/05/1/british-head-teachers-vote-99-6-per-cent-in-favour-of-staging-a-ballot-on-a-strike-over-pension-cuts-in-what-would-be-a-first-national-strik.md)